Refer to Game Help Definitions

 - Already-marked trash cards are splashed.

-- An early game 4 may be discarded.
+- An early game marked 4 may be discarded.

 Early game